 In a previous work (Gabler et al. 2012) we have studied the effect of different EoS for one particular magnetic field configuration.
 The differences in the estimated magnetic field strength required to match observations that are caused by changing the EoS are of the same order (factor of a few) as the differences caused by assuming different magnetic field configurations.
-One of the main open questions in order to match observations is the effect of superfluidity in the core of the neutron star, which probably leads to lower (and thus probably more realistic) estimates of the magnetic field strength.
+One of the main open questions in order to match observations is the effect of superfluidity in the core of the neutron star, which probably leads to lower (and thus probably more realistic) estimates of the magnetic field strength (see Passamonti & Lander 2012, for recent progress on this topic).
 Furthermore, a model of how the coupling of the interior oscillations to the magnetosphere can lead to a modulation of the X-ray emission needs to be developed.
 We plan to address these two points in future studies.